-College credits are recognized if earned at institutions listed in the U.S. Department of Education Directory of Higher Education and verified by official transcript.
+College credit for Child Development courses are recognized if earned at at regionally accredited institution listed in the U.S. Department of Education Directory of Higher Education and verified by official transcript.

 Students transferring from another Montessori Accreditation Council for Teacher Education (MACTE) accredited course may transfer to PCTE after a review of the courses taken and evaluation of the student’s work.
 Then, at the discretion of the course director, students will be accepted in partial fulfillment of the course requirements, for a maximum of one third (1/3) of the academic clock hours of the course.
 Evaluation includes assessment of transcripts, previous work, written or oral exams, and demonstration of competencies.
 PCTE follows the American Montessori Society standards concerning the amount of credit given for previous training.